-If you’ve watched the news in the last few months, you already know cyber events are no joke.
-Recent ransomware attacks, including at Colonial Pipeline, have significantly impacted critical infrastructure and supply chains, resulting in millions of dollars in losses.
+Over the past few years, ransomware attacks have significantly impacted critical infrastructure and supply chains, resulting in millions of dollars in losses.

 These cyber events have reached such a scale and severity that even the White House has urged businesses to step up their security measures.
-On May 12, the White House also issued an executive order on improving the nation’s cyber security.
+In September 2022, President Biden issued a proclamation officially designating October as Cybersecurity Awareness Month in the administration's continued bid to improve the nation’s cyber security.

 This article outlines common exposures companies face as well as a checklist of privacy and compliance requirements and training, insurance coverages, and risk mitigation resources businesses can implement to protect themselves before a cyber event happens.

 For businesses large and small, compliance with federal, state and foreign privacy laws and regulations has become an essential obligation.
 These laws govern a company’s collection, storage, use, sharing and disposal of personally identifiable information (PII), protected health information (PHI) and payment card information (PCI).
 A company’s inadvertent failure to abide by these laws, or its failure to timely and fully disclose how it performs such tasks, can make it a target for regulatory proceedings and civil class actions.
 These lapses can also be a source of reputational damage.

 Employment and consumer-related risks and exposures also have become more prevalent, particularly under the Americans with Disabilities Act (ADA).
 An organization’s web presence needs to be accessible to all, including those with disabilities.

 Failure to protect private information can also lead to consumer class actions.
 And, organizations could be presented with shareholder suits if the value of an organization is harmed due to a cybersecurity event.

 These stats put into perspective just how devastating a breach can be on a business.

 In short, the risks are real, particularly for small and medium-sized firms which typically do not have the robust cybersecurity protections of larger companies.